 Elliott Smith didn’t sound like Paul Simon.
 Elliott Smith also didn’t particularly like being compared to Paul Simon.
 He never recorded with Ladysmith Black Mambazo.
 He was never married to Carrie Fisher, and he never made a cameo in a Woody Allen movie.
 And the fact that his self-titled 1995 Kill Rock Stars debut—a primarily acoustic record of stripped-down lo-fi indie folk—seemed to yield the comparisons only seemed to annoy him.
 He called Simon’s lyrics “corny” in an interview with Australian fanzine Spunk, which he later apologized for.
-And that’s another way in which Smith was unlike Paul Simon; Simon’s done plenty worse that he hasn’t apologized for.
+And that’s another way in which Smith was unlike Paul Simon; Simon’s done worse that he hasn’t apologized for.

 Smith had a good reason to be annoyed; the one thing that the two musicians had in common was simply that they played an acoustic guitar—a quality that arguably connects the vast majority of rock musicians.